-Aadi Vel The grand, elaborate charlot proces-sion begins from Samangodu Sri Kathirvelayutha Swamy Kovil, Pettah, and takes place along the Galle Road in Colombo, ending at Sri Manika Vinayagar Kovil, Bambalapitiya.
+Aadi Vel The grand, elaborate chariot proces-sion begins from Samangodu Sri Kathirvelayutha Swamy Kovil, Pettah, and takes place along the Galle Road in Colombo, ending at Sri Manika Vinayagar Kovil, Bambalapitiya.

-July 29 - August 24 Naillur Kandaswamy Kovil Festival, Jaffna The Nailur Kandaswamy Kovil festival is one of the longest-running festivals and begins on July 29, concluding on August 24.
-During this period, magnificent chariots are show-cased alongside cultural performances and rituals.
+July 29 - August 24 Naillur Kandaswamy Kovil Festival, Jaffna The Nailur Kandaswamy Kovil festival is one of the longest-running festivals and begins on July 29, concluding on August 24, During this period, magnificent chariots are show-cased alongside cultural performances and rituals.
 Devotees gather in large crowds to seek blessings throughout the festival.

-July 30 - August 9 The Kandy Esala Perahera, also known as the Dalada Perahera, is a magnificent the knamy estate Perahera, also known as the utalooa Perahera, is a magnificent festival in Knamdy that capitives all who witness it.
-The Knady Essal Perahera Casket, revered as a living embodiment of Lord Buddha, parades through the streets, drawing admiration from both spectators and participating elephants.
+July 30 - August 9 Kandy Esala Perahera The Kandy Esala Perahera, also known as the Dalada Perahera, is a magnificent festival in Kandy that captivates all who witness it.
+The Kandy Esala Perahera Casket, revered as a living embodiment of Lord Buddha, parades through the Caster, reviere as a rining emotionment of Lord budden, parases shough the streets, drawing admiration from both spectators and participating elephants.
 Recognized as one of the oldest cultural celebrations in the world, this vibrant event showcases unparalleled grandeur and cultural richness, offering an extraordinary, truly unforgettable experience

-August 7:4th Randoli Perahera August 8: Final Randoli Perahera (The Grand Randoli Procession) August 9: Diya Kapeema (The water cutting ceremony) and Dahawal Perahera The annual celebration of Lord Murugan at the Nallur Kandaswamy Temple in Jaffna is more than a religious event - it is a living cultural epic, a month-long spectacle of devotion, tradition, and sensory richness.
+August 7:4th Randoli Perahera August 8: Final Randoli Perahera (The Grand Randoli Procession) August 9: Diya Kapeema (The water cutting ceremony) and Dahawal Perahera (Day procession) The annual celebration of Lord Murugan at the Nallur Kandaswamy Temple in Jaffna is more than a religious event - it is a living cultural epic, a month-long spectacle of devotion, tradition, and sensory richness.
 Held this year from July 28 to August 24, 2025 the festival transforms the temple grounds and surrounding streets into a vibrant tapestry of faith and fervor.
 Words Jennifer Paldano Goonewardane.